firstcontributions/first-contributions/additional-material/git_workflow_scenarios/squashing-commits.md

     Commit message 2
 ```

 So now that you see the commits you wish to merge to one, we can move along into doing that with ```git rebase```.
-Assuming you're already familiar with ```git rebase```, we can starting squashing commits in the interactive mode of git rebase that you can activate like so:
+Assuming you're already familiar with ```git rebase```, we can start squashing commits in the interactive mode of git rebase that you can activate like so:

 ```
 git rebase -i
 ```

-Now, with interactive rebasing you can specify the starting and end point of how far back you want to go with commits like so:
+Now, with interactive rebasing you can specify the starting and endpoint of how far back you want to go with commits like so:

 ```
 git rebase -i HEAD~2